Introduction to TDS for NRIs

 Sale of Debt-Oriented Mutual Funds | 30% | 30% | TDS deducted by the Mutual Fund House on capital gains at the time of sale of MF units |

 With the changes introduced in the 2024 Union Budget, many NRIs have been paying more in taxes for property sales than their actual tax liabilities.
-While the long-term capital gains (LTCG) tax rate for NRIs has been reduced from 20% to 12.5% (without indexation).
+The long-term capital gains (LTCG) tax rate for NRIs has been reduced from 20% to 12.5% (without indexation).
 The TDS rate on property sales by NRIs has been updated to reflect this change.
-This means that the default TDS rate on long term holding of property (>24 months) deducted on the sale of property by NRIs remains at 12.5%.
+This means that the default TDS rate on long-term holding of property (>24 months) deducted on the sale of property by NRIs remains at 12.5%.

 On top of this, surcharges and cess apply depending on your total income: